 MGT 6355.
 Strategic Management.
-[Formerly MGT 355] This course introduces tools and concepts for identifying, formulating, and implementing corporate strategy.
-This includes frameworks that tie together internal capabilities, external conditions, and acquisition and deployment of assets for the purpose of improving the performance of the organization.
-Skills will be developed in conceptualizing strategy and thinking through the impact of changes in the internal and external environments of companies.
-Students will apply critical thinking, problem solving, financial analysis, and communication strategies to realistic management situations.
-Topics included are self-assessment, team building, case analysis, data gathering and synthesis, management writing and presentations, and management simulations.
-(Limited to first year MBA students only) [2]
+[Formerly MGT 355] This course introduces tools and concepts for identifying, formulating, and implementing business strategy.
+The course teaches frameworks to analyze external and internal conditions of the firm with an aim of understanding both current positions and future performance potential of firms.
+Further, skills will be developed in conceptualizing strategy and thinking through the impact of planned and unplanned changes in the internal and external environments of firms.
+Students will apply critical thinking, problem solving, and financial analysis to realistic management situations.
+Classes take the format of lectures, case discussions, and management simulations.
+[2] (Limited to first-year MBA students only)